openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

   edx-platform-specific settings with *reasonable, production-ready* defaults;
-  (b) otherwise, annotated definitions of edx-platform-specific settings (like secrets) with *obviously-wrong* defaults, ensuring they aren't used in production; and (c) un-annotated reasonable production-ready overrides of third-party settings.
+  (b) otherwise, annotated definitions of edx-platform-specific settings (like secrets) with *obviously-wrong* defaults, ensuring they aren't used in production; and (c) reasonable production-ready overrides of third-party settings, ideally with explanatory comments (but not annotations).
 When a particular setting's default should depend on the *final* value of another setting, the former should be assigned to a ``Derived(...)`` value, where ``...`` is a computation based on the latter.

   * ``lms/envs/common.py``: Extend ``openedx/envs/common.py`` to create, as
     much as possible, a production-ready settings file for the LMS.
-These extension may include: (a) annotated definitions of LMS-specific settings with production-ready defaults; (b) annotated definitions of LMS-specific settings with obviously-wrong defaults; (c) un-annotated LMS-specific overrides of settings defined in ``openedx/envs/common.py``; and (d) un-annotated overrides of third-party settings.
+These extension may include: (a) annotated definitions of LMS-specific settings with production-ready defaults; (b) annotated definitions of LMS-specific settings with obviously-wrong defaults; and (c) LMS-specific overrides of settings defined in ``openedx/envs/common.py`` and of third-party settings, ideally with explanatory comments (but not annotations).
 Again, ``Derived`` settings can be used as appropriate.
 This will be the default settings file for running LMS management commands, although tools can override this (as usual) by specifying a ``DJANGO_SETTINGS_MODULE``.

     * ``lms/envs/test.py``: Override LMS settings for unit tests.
 Should work in a local venv as well as in CI.
 Needs to invoke ``derive_settings`` in